WePickOrganization/WePick/README.md

 * The application's version control is managed by Git
 * Utilizes MochaJS, Travis and Amazon Web Services to deliver a fully automatated delivery pipeline
 * Committed code is ran against tests and if it passes, is subsequently deployed to our AWS Elastic Beanstalk Enviroment
+* You can find the application hosted [here.](http://wepick.eu-west-1.elasticbeanstalk.com/)

 ![Running](https://user-images.githubusercontent.com/22448079/56818206-0b1a1d80-683f-11e9-98ab-9483cee98add.png)